-Our innovation for the watering of truffle fields
+Our innovation for managing truffle-field watering

 The interest of knowing the water potential and the water availability of a soil

 When it comes to managing crop irrigation, measuring the percentage of soil moisture is not enough to give a good estimate of the water reserves available to plants and fungi.
 Indeed, for the same level of soil moisture, the proportion of water that can be extracted varies enormously depending on the nature of the soil, such as itstexture (levels of clay, silt, sand, porosity) and itsstructure.
 In a soil, it is therefore necessary to differentiate between :

 - Water gravity, which circulates freely through the network of pores in the soil,

 - Water usable, stored in the pores of the soil and representing the water reserve available to living organisms (plants, fungi, insects, etc.),

 - Water unusable, present in the pores of the soil but considered unavailable because it requires too much pressure to be extracted by living organisms.